Agentic Economic Modeling: Agentic Modeling for Conjoint Analysis

 \subsection{Bias Correction for Conjoint Analysis}

 Due to the high cost of conjoint analysis, we typically assume the size of the primary set is small.
-Another set of hypothetical auxiliary customers $c_{aux} =\{c_1 ,...,c_N \}$ ($N$ should be a lot larger than $M$), for whom actual human choice $\mathbf{y}$ is not collected.
-We can leverage LLMs to generate synthetic choice $\mathbf{z}$ for $c_{aux}$.
-However, prior work~\cite{wang2024large,goli2024frontiers} shows that relying directly on LLM choices for demand estimation is suboptimal, since their monotonic preferences deviate from humans.
-It is crucial to debias LLMs to better align their preferences with those of humans.
-Thus, we debias LLMs by \textbf{using LLM choices $\mathbf{z}$ and option features $\mathbf{x}$ to predict counterfactual human choices $\mathbf{\hat{y}}$, which then inform demand estimation}, rather than relying on the LLMs’ choices directly.
+Another set of hypothetical auxiliary customers $c_{aux}$ ($N \gg M$), for whom actual human choice $\mathbf{y}$ is not collected.
+We can use LLMs to generate synthetic choice $\mathbf{z}$ for $c_{aux}$.
+However, prior work~\citep{wang2024large,goli2024frontiers} shows that relying directly on LLM choices for demand estimation is suboptimal.
+Thus, we debias LLMs by \textbf{using LLM choices $\mathbf{z}$ and option features $\mathbf{x}$ to predict counterfactual human choices $\mathbf{\hat{y}}$}.
+The missing-data situation is shown in Figure~\ref{fig:conjoint-general-bias-corr}.